percona/pmm/README.md

 # Percona Monitoring and Management (PMM) Documentation
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc?ref=badge_shield)

-[Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) is a free, open-source, database monitoring solution.
+[Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) is a database monitoring solution that is free and open-source.

 This repo holds the source files for the PMM technical documentation published at <https://www.percona.com/doc/percona-monitoring-and-management/>.

-To contribute to the documentation, you can:
+To contribute to that documentation, you can:

 - **report a general problem** -- open an [Issue in this repo](https://github.com/percona/pmm-doc/issues/new?title=PMM%20doc%20issue&body=Please%20describe%20the%20issue%20here) or use [Percona's Jira](https://jira.percona.com/browse/PMM).

-- **report a problem on a page** -- on every page of our documentation is a link, *Report a problem with this page*, a shortcut to this repo's *Issues*.
+- **report a problem on a page** -- every page of our documentation has a link, *Report a problem with this page*, a shortcut to this repo's *Issues*.
 (The link pre-fills the issue's subject so we know what page you're on.)
-Click, explain, and we'll fix it.
+Click it, explain it, and we'll fix it.

 - **fix a problem yourself** -- there is also an *Edit this page* link that will bring you to this repo to edit the Markdown source file for that page.
 Make your changes (you'll have to fork the repo unless you're Percona staff) and submit a PR which we'll review and adjust where necessary before merging and publishing.
 If the changes are more than a few lines, you might want to build the website locally to see how it looks in context.
-To do that, read on.
+That's what the rest of this README covers.

 > ![PMM Technical Documentation links](docs/_images/pmm-links.png)
 >